lemfn64/Unity-Project-Basic-Template/README.md

 When you clone this repository, remember to make sure Git LFS is installed.
 Then clone this repo.

 ## Modify your GLOBAL .gitconfig
-Not everyone on your team may have the same path to UnityYAMLMerge (i.e. diffrent operating systems or install locations).
+Not everyone has the same path to UnityYAMLMerge (i.e. diffrent operating systems or install locations).
 Because of this, we suggest you modify your local config to define the "UnityYAMLMerge" merge tool that this repository's .gitconfig points to.
 To do this:

 1. Reveal hidden files on your operating system
 - Windows 10: Open the File Explorer application and select View > Options > Change folder and search options and then select the View tab and, in Advanced settings, select Show hidden files, folders, and drives and OK